 “The way she was talking about her own thinking developing, I was kind of thinking I didn’t think my students were saying the same kind of things,” Warren said.
 She wanted to be sure she was provoking the same response from her high school English students at Dundas Valley Secondary School in Hamilton.
 So when her board of education decided to fund the I-Think training she signed up.

 The integrative thinking tools gave Warren a solution to a problem she and many other teachers have struggled with for a long time: how to deepen student thinking.
 Until then, Warren had tried to do this by modeling what deep thinking looks like.
 She was confident she could help any student become a strong writer.
-But the integrative thinking training forced her to ask some hard questions about her instruction and prompted her realization that her students were recreating her example, not creating in on their own.
+But the integrative thinking training forced her to ask some hard questions about her instruction and prompted her realization that her students were recreating her example, not creating it on their own.

 “It completely flipped what mattered to me in an English classroom,” Warren said.
 She used to be mostly concerned with the product.
 Now, “instead of defending a stance, I’m so much more interested in having students reflect on their stance and shift and explain why they shifted.
 That metacognitive piece is more interesting to me now.”

 Warren starts the first semester by asking students to do a causal model -- another core integrative thinking tool -- of their values.
 She asks them to pick three to five things they value, anything from profound qualities like independence or kindness, to passions like music or hockey.
-They then having to dive deeply into why they value those qualities, what caused that?
+They then have to dive deeply into why they value those qualities, what caused that?
 Often this requires them to have conversations with family about values taught to them from a young age.

 She then asks them to make visual representations of their causal models and present them to one another.
 “I like that because they realize people don’t value the same things that they do,” Warren said.
 Those causal models go up on the wall as a reminder that everyone in the class is different and that the diversity of values, perspectives and opinions makes them better problem solvers.